tophackr/MJV/README.md

 ## MJV
-Minimalistic theme with full information about channels people and the server.
+Dark mode with full information about channels people and the server.
-And dark theme reminiscent of the style of a telegram dark mode!

 ## Content
 - [Quick start](#quick-start)